What are the best solar panels to install at my home or business?

 The next thing to consider is: who makes the most reliable solar panel?

-This question is very tricky to answer as technology changes quite quickly in the solar industry, and solar panels should have a really long lifespan making it more difficult to test real-world reliability.
+Reliability forms a massive part of which is best solar panels in 2022.
+However, this question is very tricky to answer as technology changes quite quickly in the solar industry, and solar panels should have a really long lifespan making it more difficult to test real-world reliability.
 So, looking at a Trina Solar panel from 8-years ago and suggesting the brand-new version will replicate the same reliability is not an accurate way of looking at things, because the new version is totally different to the older one.

 So, to try and look at the long-term reliability we can turn to engineering reports that test the degradation of panels in a lab.
 The most popular report here would be the DNV-GL PV Module Scorecard released each year.
 This report tests the various degrading factors of solar panels and determines which one is most likely to fare well over the long-term.
 There are also other similar, less popular reports available to the public too.

 However, these reports will test a single panel from each chosen line from the manufacturers providing samples for testing.
 They will subject each solar panel to different testing and then rank them on the individual tests.
 This is very useful, but in the real world a warranty claim would most likely be necessary if you purchased a solar panel that was part of a “bad batch” of panels from any manufacturer.
 This could come from any manufacturer, regardless of how great their singular panel does in the lab testing.
 All of the solar panels in this article come from reputable manufacturers, and some do better than others in the DNV-GL testing.
 So, we can use this testing to look at the overall reliability of a solar module, it does not mean you are definitely not going to have any reliability issues with your own chosen solar panels.